-The British Journal of Medical Practitioners (BJMP) publishes original research, review articles, case reports, letters to editor, responses to articles, articles about health policy / health politics / medical ethics and law, medical images, health related news and also consider opinion pieces dealing with matters relevant to everyday clinical practice and management.
-BJMP will mainly focus on review articles to highlight and consolidate clinical evidence in various clinical topics.
+The British Journal of Medical Practitioners (BJMP) has adapted an Open-access, Continuous Publication Model and intends to keep it free to use for the end user.
+The British Journal of Medical Practitioners (BJMP) publishes original research, review articles, case reports, letters to editor, responses to articles, health related poetry, articles about health policy / health politics / medical ethics and law, medical images, health related news and also consider opinion pieces dealing with matters relevant to everyday clinical practice and management.

-All research articles are peer reviewed.
+• All submitted articles are peer reviewed.

 We welcome any further suggestions or inquiry using the “Contact Us” link above.